 38,556 Newborns were delivered in Arkansas hospitals in 2009.
 The Arkansas Medicaid program covered more than 60% of them.

-Jefferson Regional Medical Center, Pine Bluff
+Johnson Regional Medical Center, Clarksville

 How has an Arkansas hospital made a healthy impact on your life?
 Share your story here.